DimaKonovko/Spreadsheet/README.md

 # Spreadsheet

-App that reads spreadsheet from text file and shows it using WinApi
+App that builds spreadsheet and shows it using WinApi